Last Updated on

 Cyclists have incredible opportunities near the city.
 Hungary’s largest island, the 375 sq. km Szigetköz is a loved destination by active tourists.

-The main route is EuroVelo6, built as part of the international cyclists lanes, which goes through the island, but depending on our fitness, we can find 25-100km long routes we can pedal on.
+The main route is EuroVelo6, built as part of the international cyclists’ lanes, which go through the island, but depending on our fitness, we can find 25-100km long routes we can pedal on.

 According to their beliefs

 Not only nature provides things to marvel at in the city and its area.
-Győr is the country’s third richest city in monument.
+Győr is the country’s third-richest city in monuments.

 Cathedral Basilica of the Assumption of Our Lady